introlab/audio_utils/README.md

 ## `capture_node`

-This node captures the sound from an ALSA device and publishes it to a topic.
+This node captures the sound from an ALSA or PulseAudio device and publishes it to a topic.

 ### Parameters